the-tallest-tower/the-tallest-tower.github.io/_posts/2017-08-24-a-motto-for-tools.md

 The best tools I use are very specialized.
 They have one job, and they do it really damned well.
 If you want to write a good tool, this is a valuable mindset to take.
 Not only will it make your tool better at its job, but it will help you fight scope creep, eliminate features that aren't actually needed, keep the UI simple and focused, and keep your software lightweight and trim (and probably fast too).
 There's nothing wrong with having many sharp, specialized tools, each finely-tuned for one particular job.
 I'd rather that over one tool that does a mediocre job at many things.
 I call this collection of tools my _programmer's toolbelt_.
 There's a reason carpenters carry a hammer, and a drill, and a nailgun, and a saw, and a framing square, and a level, and a tape measure...

 Case study: [Everything](http://www.voidtools.com).
-The best search program I have ever used.
+The best search program I know of.

 ![Everything](/assets/images/Everything.png "Screenshot of Everything")